-Granite is maintaining its 2025 guidance as presented on February 26, 2025.
-Granite's current outlook does not significantly change assumptions relating to new leasing of vacant space which continues to be projected primarily later in the second half of 2025 and also reflects year to date financing and NCIB activity.
-Granite's FFO per unit forecast represents an approximate 5% to 8% increase over 2024 and the AFFO per unit forecast represents a change of -1% to 2% over 2024 driven by higher maintenance capital expenditures relative to the prior year.
+Granite is increasing its 2025 guidance relative to estimates presented at the commencement of the year on February 26, 2025.
+Granite's current outlook reflects lease renewals and new leasing of vacant space completed year-to-date which have increased overall NOI estimates including constant currency same property NOI - cash basis estimates.
+The current outlook reflects the acquisition of the Florida properties completed June 30, 2025, but does not include any assumption for potential property dispositions since the timing of such dispositions cannot be accurately determined at this time.
+In addition, the current outlook reflects year-todate financing and NCIB activity.
+Granite's FFO per unit forecast represents an approximate 6% to 9% increase over 2024 and the AFFO per unit forecast represents an approximate 1% to 4% increase over 2024, partially impacted by higher maintenance capital expenditures relative to the prior year.

-The high and low ranges of Granite's forecast are driven by foreign currency exchange rate assumptions for the nine-month forecast period between April and December, 2025, which have been modified relative to guidance provided on February 26, 2025, reflecting a recent weakening of the Canadian dollar relative to the Euro offset by the strengthening of the Canadian dollar against the U.S. dollar.
+The high and low ranges of Granite's forecast are driven by foreign currency exchange rate assumptions for the six-month forecast period between July and December 2025, which have been modified relative to guidance provided on February 26, 2025 and May 7, 2025, reflecting a weakening of the Canadian dollar relative to the Euro offset by the strengthening of the Canadian dollar against the U.S. dollar.